Brain cancer is the deadliest childhood cancer.

 COLLABORATIVE

-PNOC’s approach is open source and global, and is making research accessible in real time, something never before seen in this field.
+PNOC’s approach is open source and globally collaborative, making research accessible in real time, something never before seen in this field.

 BY THE NUMBERS

-children are diagnosed each year, of whom more than 500 will die.
+children in the U.S are diagnosed each year, of whom more than 500 will die.

-children estimated to be living with a brain tumor in the U.S.
+children are estimated to be living with a brain tumor in the U.S.

 47,000

-years of life lost each year to pediatric brain cancer.
+years of life are lost each year to pediatric brain cancer.

 1%